These Apple Peanut Butter Snack bars are an easy, one-bowl recipe and they make a healthy and delicious after-school snack!

 - Carbohydrates: 17.9g

 Keywords: healthy snack

 This is the first time I’ve included peanut butter in a recipe in quite a while.
 In case you are wondering, I have been re-introducing foods into my diet to see if Luke’s outgrown his intolerances.
 He’s done well with nuts and peanuts!
 I’ll tell you more about it when I finally get around to finishing his 10 month (and now 11 month!) post.

 If you’d like a peanut-free snack bar, however, this could easily be made so by swapping out the peanut butter for sunflower seed butter.
 Coconut oil would work, as well.
 (Check out my Goodness Bars that are similar to these and made with coconut oil.)
+You can find even more healthy snack recipes here.
 As always, enjoy!

 If you try this Apple Peanut Butter Snack Bar recipe, would you mind rating the recipe with stars when you leave a comment?
 It’s VERY helpful for me and other readers if the recipes have ratings and reviews.
 I appreciate you!